119 Manville Rd Unit 1, Scarborough, ON M1L 4J7

 Looking ahead, scrap metal recycling is poised to have an even bigger role in Canada’s sustainability plans.
 Industries will continue to adopt green technologies, and consumers will continue to demand recycled materials.
 New technology, such as automated sorting and improved smelting, will enhance efficiency and recovery.
 In addition, there is a growing emphasis on product design incorporating recycling into the overall model.

-Automakers are designing vehicles, and electronics manufacturers are designing electronics and appliances for recycling and recovering valuable metals at the end of life.
+Automakers and electronics manufacturers are increasingly designing vehicles, appliances, and electronics with recycling and metal recovery in mind at the end of their life cycle.
 These changes represent an essential transition to a truly sustainable model where limited waste is produced and materials are always kept in circulation.

 Conclusion